ctxzz/ctxzz.github.io/content/authors/atsushi-omata/_index.md

 # Interests to show in About widget
 interests:
-  - 🧠 Artificial Intelligence
+  - 🧠 Symbolic AI
   - 👥 Human-Computer Interaction
-  - 📕 Educational Technology
+  - 🫀 Healthcare Informatics
-  - 👩‍🦽 Aging Society
+  - 📺 Video Analysis

 # Education to show in About widget
 education: